jeffuntalan/leveloneadventure/README.md

 ## Welcome to leveloneadventure[!](https://leveloneadventure.me/about)🧙‍♂️

-My name is [Jeff](https://www.youtube.com/watch?v=AfIOBLr1NDU) and I'll be your DM for today!
+My name is [Jeff](https://www.youtube.com/watch?v=AfIOBLr1NDU) and I'm the DM around these parts.
-I go by Helianthus on discord, and I also go by Ephiriel in some of my other games.
+I go by Helianthus on discord, also Ephiriel in some of my other games.

-### Here is the current game I'm running!
+### Here is the current D&D game I'm running!

 **Main Server:** [dnd.leveloneadventure.me](https://dnd.leveloneadventure.me/)
 Backup Server: [clau.leveloneadventure.me](https://clau.leveloneadventure.me/)